Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 entirely optional unless using the resource monitoring capabilities of Batch Shipyard.
 7. [Federation](17-batch-shipyard-configuration-federation.md) -
-Batch Shipyard federation configuration.
+Batch Shipyard federation proxy configuration.
 This configuration is entirely optional unless using the federation capabilities of Batch Shipyard.

 Note that all potential properties are described here and that specifying